 We've gone over the changes and dates already, but like a lot of rules, the more you look at them the more questions you have.
 One of the big ones percolating through food industry circles is "what exactly do the dates mean?"
 Does the grace period only apply to businesses and products that are already in the market?
-Do new products and businesses that are created or introduced on or after July 26 of this year have to use the new format right away since the new rule will be in effect then?
+Do new products and businesses that are created or introduced on or after July 26 of 2016 have to use the new format right away since the new rule will be in effect then?
 How do you actually, practically, comply?

 Here's the best information we have, whether you're already in business or just getting started:

 - As of July 26, 2016: You can use the new label format.